bnnm/wwiser/doc/WWISER.md

   `.wem`, often used to select different footsteps or random music stems (first file in a section is pre-selected, others must manually be selected)
 - `dynamic_bgm01 {s}.txtp`: song with parts that depend on states.
-Sometimes many `.wem` play at once, but are silenced/enabled using variables (you need to manually silence songs here).
+Sometimes many `.wem` play at once, but are silenced/enabled using variables (you may need to manually silence songs here).
 - `play_ambience {m}.txtp`: event with sections that loop independently (like some short croak sfx + longer river sfx), which isn't simulated at the moment.
 - `complex_bgm1 {!}.txtp`: with some kind of problem (like missing `.wem`, or